Cyber Insurance Market Expected to Surge in 2021

-The global cyber insurance market is projected to grow by 21% next year, reaching $9.5bn in value, according to new data by insurance firm Finaria.it.
+The global cyber insurance market is projected to grow by 21% next year, reaching $9.5bn in value, according to new research by insurance firm Finaria.it.

 This is as a result of greater recognition of the increasing cyber-threat landscape, exacerbated by the shift to remote working this year.
 Finaria added that the cyber insurance market is expected to reach $20.4bn by 2025, as more organizations look to protect themselves from malicious actors.